Artanemus/SCM_SwimClubMeet-R/README.md

 ---

+### CODE

+As of version 1.6, SCM is written in Delphi using Embarcadero's RAD Studio 10.4.2.
+FastReport VCL components are used for reporting.
+Database access is done with FireDAC (included in the enterprise edition).
+Other than that, no other additional VCL components have been used.
+All SQL scripts have been written to be compatible with MS SQL EXPRESS 2017 and up.
+The release version is 32bit due to the limits of FastReport.

+FYI: Database design was done with ERStudio.

 ### USING SCM

 After install, by default, an icon is placed on the desktop.
 If you elect to disabled this, type **swim** in the windows search bar to discover it.
 Else navigate to the **Artanemus** folder on the start bar.
 (All SCM applications and utilities are located in this folder.)